mIRC-Scripters/mirckb/docs/source/intermediate/control_flow_statements.rst

      echo -a Line number: 10
    }

-This simple alias prints “line number:” follows by the line number, 1 to 10.
+This simple alias prints "line number:" follows by the line number, 1 to 10.
 This simple alias has lots of repeated code; The ideal place for a while loop.

 We can rewrite that alias: